varundxd/varundxd/README.md

 ### ⚡ Fun Fact of the Day
 <!--START_FUN_FACT-->
-> 💡 A stack is a Last-In-First-Out (LIFO) data structure.
+> 💡 JavaScript was created in just 10 days by Brendan Eich in 1995.
 <!--END_FUN_FACT-->

 ## 🌐 Socials: